LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 Scenario: We are working as data analysts for one of the largest privately held, family-owned spirits companies in the world, Bacardi.
 The scope of the project involves building a soundable model to predict sales based on volume.
 Through this work we also aim to identify trends within different countries among the most representative brands the company is producing.

-Challenge: Given the depth of the dataset we harnessed data from external sources to ease our making informed decisions
+Challenge: Given the depth of the dataset, we harnessed data from external sources to ease decision taking.
+Temperature, Consumer Confidence, seasonality data and movement data were considered to build a model that could predict the sales for the Digital Commerce Channel and for the most populated countries in the EU.

-I pulled from a market study in 2015, I was to build a model that can predict the price of houses in the Seattle area.
-In addition, as TheAgency regards itself as a high-end real estate agency, I was tasked to explore what features exactly determine high prices.

 Further project details such as deliverables can be found here

 Exploratory Data Analysis (EDA)
-To explore and understand the data I chose to use the following tools:

 Tableau:
-Tableau is a great tool to jump into dataset, play around, and gain insights.
-I spent a significant chunk of time on Tableau, creating Dashboards and stories, through which I became very familiar with the data.
+To explore the data we used, Tableau, a visualization software that allowed us understand and gain insights about the company's products, markets and other relevant information.

 Feel free to explore the Tableau and/or the presentation slides

-SQL:
+Excel:
+We worked intensively in excel adding data to the initial file, Digital Commerce Pure Playeres US EUBig5.
+Being the EU an already relevant market we dropped from our analysis the US market.
+But before that

 Importing the data to SQL was no smooth sailing.
 Apparently the csv. file from the study was corrupted.
 In order to circumvent said problem, I exported the excel version of the data into Python, where I turned it into a DataFrame, and downloaded as a csv.

 This seemed to work, and I was able to get started on querying.
 Overall I was already pretty happy with my understanding of the data, which is why I kept querying to a minimal.

-For SQL query file see here
+For Excel query file see here

 Machine Learning Process
 Pre-Modeling